 The Indian film industry produces the world’s most-watched cinema.
 Established regional cinematic traditions exist in the multiple Indian languages.
 South Indian cinema attracts more than 75% of national film revenue.

-Television broadcasting began in India in 1959 as a state-run medium of communication, and had slow expansion for more than two decades.
-The state monopoly on television broadcast ended in 1990s and, since then, satellite channels have increasingly shaped popular culture of Indian society.
+Television broadcasting began in India in 1959 as a state-run medium of communication and had slow expansion for more than two decades.
+The state monopoly on television broadcast ended in 1990s and, since then, satellite channels have increasingly shaped the popular culture of Indian society.

 Today, television is the most penetrative media in India; industry estimates indicate that as of 2012 there are over 554 million TV consumers, 462 million with satellite and/or cable connections, compared to other forms of mass media such as press (350 million), radio (156 million) or internet (37 million).

 Traditional Indian society is defined by a relatively strict social hierarchy.
 The Indian caste system embodies much of the social stratification and many of the social restrictions found in the Indian subcontinent.
 Social classes are defined by thousands of endogamous hereditary groups, often termed as jātis, or “castes”.
 India declared untouchability illegal in 1947 and has since enacted other anti-discriminatory laws and social welfare initiatives, albeit numerous reports suggest that many Dalits (“ex–Untouchables”) and other low castes in rural areas continue to live in segregation and face persecution and discrimination.
 At the workplace in urban India and in international or leading Indian companies, the caste system has pretty much lost its importance.
 Family values are important in the Indian tradition, and multi-generational patriarchal joint families have been the norm in India, though nuclear families are becoming common in urban areas.
 An overwhelming majority of Indians, with their consent, have their marriages arranged by their parents or other family members.
 Marriage is thought to be for life, and the divorce rate is extremely low.